-The graph below shows the growth of the UAL in total dollars.
+The graph on the following page shows the growth of the UAL in total dollars.
 By 2003, the benefit enhancements agreed to in the settlement agreement for the case of San Joaquin County DSA, et al. v.
 Board of Retirement Deputy Sheriff's Association (DSA) and the 2001 tech bubble crash began to negatively impact both SJCERA's funded status and UAL.